Sumit-Agnihotri/Sumit-Agnihotri/README.md

 # 💫 About Me:
-👋 Hi, I'm Sumit Agnihotri!<br>I'm a passionate programmer with a deep love for coding and continuous learning.
-My journey into the world of technology has been driven by curiosity and a desire to understand how things work at a fundamental level.<br>I specialize in Python, and I'm proficient in several other programming languages, including C, HTML, CSS, and JavaScript.
-My main focus is on building solutions that solve real-world problems and enhance user experience.<br>I have strong skills in Python libraries like NumPy and Pandas, which I use extensively for data analysis and manipulation.
-I’m currently expanding my knowledge in machine learning and deep learning with tools like TensorFlow and Keras.
+👋 Hi, I'm Sumit Agnihotri!
+I'm a passionate programmer with a deep love for coding and a commitment to continuous learning.
+My journey into the world of technology has been driven by curiosity and a desire to understand how things work at a fundamental level.

+I specialize in Python and am proficient in several other programming languages, including C, HTML, CSS, and JavaScript.
+My main focus is on developing solutions that address real-world problems and enhance user experiences.

+I have strong expertise in Python libraries such as NumPy and Pandas, which I use extensively for data analysis and manipulation.
+Currently, I’m expanding my knowledge in machine learning and deep learning, utilizing tools like TensorFlow and Keras.
 Additionally, I’m exploring frameworks like Django and Flask to build robust web applications.

 ## 🌐 Socials: